 While LCD TV buyers have increased their focus on factors like picture quality, pricing remains a critical element in influencing purchasing decisions, said iSuppli.

-The firm said LCD TV sales softened in June due to the cessation of pricing deals offered in April and May.
+The firm said LCD TV sales have started softening this month due to the cessation of pricing deals offered in April and May.

 In the meantime, the LCD panel market will continue to struggle with the glass shortage issue.

 Unlike some raw materials, whose production can be ramped up quickly to meet changes in the level of demand, it takes time for glass makers to restore manufacturing to previous levels, iSuppli observed.